-Where Is the Bermuda Triangle Located?
+Possible Causes of the Bermuda Triangle

-This region of the Atlantic and Caribbean oceans is one of the busiest waterways in the world.
+Most theories have some evidence to back them up, but they are far from proven.
 Understandably, without any scientific proof to substantiate claims of paranormal or supernatural causes, the United States Coast Guard doesn't recognize boat or ship disappearances as anything more than normal seafaring risks.
 However, that doesn't mean there isn't a logical explanation for the phenomenon.

-Deep Trench and Whirlpools
+Deep Trenches and Whirlpools

 In 2000, a British oceanographic research ship encountered a 61-foot rogue wave.
 It measured individual waves up to 95 feet high.
 In addition, the European Space Agency satellites have recorded ten rogue waves that were 82 feet high and higher in some instances.

 Waterspouts, Tornadoes, Water Cyclones and Hurricanes